Mouse brain - normal - green neurons red astrocytessmaller.jpg

 The Orr lab seeks candidates with interests in behavioral neuroscience, electrophysiology, neural cell signaling, molecular biology, and omic approaches, including transcriptomics/translatomics, proteomics, and lipidomics.
 We welcome inquiries from graduate students and postdoctoral fellows interested in basic and translational neuroscience, and strongly encourage underrepresented and minority applicants to consider our lab.

-Our lab offers the rare advantage of two dedicated mentors that support trainee research and career development.
+We offer the rare advantage of two dedicated mentors that support trainee research and career development.
 See additional details at WCM Postdoctoral Affairs: Open Postdoctoral Positions in the Orr Lab

 Check out the links below to learn more about our research activities, lab news, and core values!